edgarOswaldoDiaz/datalake/README.md

 - Python: It is an open-source object-oriented programming language.
 Its simple syntax and the number of its libraries facilitate the rapid creation of programs and information flows.

+- Kedro: is a framework for creating data flows.
+Adopt best practices in software engineering to create data science code that is reproducible, maintainable, and modular.

 - Jupyter Lab – Notebook: It is an interactive web development environment, with support for different languages, in which Python stands out.
 It allows you to combine code execution with documentation and visualizations in a single file, thus facilitating prototyping and dissemination of results.

 - MinIO: a software for distributed storage servers complaint with “S3” protocol called, which allows the creation of high-performance private data clouds.
 It also performs standardized interaction with other services, to access your files in any format.